Going into Administration – What Does it Mean for a Limited Company?

 Providing the Proposal is accepted the Administrator will be able to continue the role and function in order to fulfil the objectives of the Administration.

-However, should the Proposal be rejected, then the Administrator may need to consider to bring the Administration to an end.
+However, should the Proposal be rejected, then the Administrator will need to consider to refer the matter to the Court.

-If in the Administrator’s opinion there will only be a distribution to one or more secured creditor and/or preferential creditors or only a dividend to the unsecured creditors from the Prescribed Part fund, then the Proposals will be deemed approved.
+If in the Administrator’s opinion there will only be a distribution to one or more secured creditor and/or preferential creditors, or only a dividend to the unsecured creditors from the Prescribed Part Fund, then the Proposals may be deemed approved.

 Stage 4 – What happens during the Administration?